GabiThume/tecendobits/octopress/source/_posts/2013-05-27-winter-of-code.markdown

 Also, a thanks to <a href=http://mediagoblin.org/>MediaGoblin</a> guys, other amazing project I had applied for ;)

-So this blog now became a day-a-day in my development at <a href=https://wiki.mozilla.org/Socorro>Socorro Project</a> and my contribution could be found at <a href=https://github.com/GabiThume>GitHub</a> :)
+So this blog now became a day-to-day in my development at <a href=https://wiki.mozilla.org/Socorro>Socorro Project</a> and my contribution could be found at <a href=https://github.com/GabiThume>GitHub</a> :)